-Before you can answer this, you need to consider why these manufacturers placed such value and importance on MES?
-In most instances the driver was to reduce cost to gain competitive advantage and manufacturers knew that to do this they must be able to visualize where their losses are.
+Before you can answer this, you need to consider why these manufacturers placed such value and importance on MES.
+In most instances, the driver was to reduce cost to gain competitive advantage and manufacturers knew that to do this they must be able to visualise where their losses are.
 After all, eliminating losses has been the foundation of lean manufacturing and Six Sigma methodologies for over 30 years.

 “If you can’t measure it, you can’t improve it…”

 STEP 1 – Measuring your performance.

 You have two types of resources – people and machines.
 For your people or employees, there is an established key performance indicator (KPI) known as Overall Labor Effectiveness (OLE).
 For you machines or equipment there is another KPI known as Overall Equipment Effectiveness (OEE).
 Depending on your type of business one or the other will take priority but both are important.
 The most interesting thing though is not that you operate at 40% OLE or 60% OEE (typical performance).
 It is to understand why these are not 100%.
 In other words, where was the loss?